The Landt Trio

 The Landt Trio was one of the busiest singing groups in early radio.
 In 1928, the three brothers, Karl (1908–1997), Jack (1911–1959), and Dan (1896–1961) Landt, with their accompanist Howard White, were signed onto the NBC Blue Network as sustaining artists and began a career of more than 20 years.
-They performed primarily on radio but also performed in vaudeville, including some headline runs at the Palace and Carnegie Hall, and made many personal appearances.
+They performed primarily on the radio but also performed in vaudeville, including some headline runs at the Palace and Carnegie Hall, and made many personal appearances.
 They were unusual in the music world in that they did not read music, so they sang and played by ear.
 They continued to perform on radio and in advertising until the early 1950s, when the rising popularity of television ended their performance career.